Applying to Graduate Studies

 A: Applications for all of our graduate programs have two important deadlines:

-1. December 7, 2018 (EXTENDED): You must make your application payment and submit all transcripts electronically by this date.
+1. December 1, 2019: You must make your application payment and submit all transcripts electronically by this date.
 Note: Transcripts are uploaded only after the payment is made.

 Submissions are due by 11:59pm (EST; Eastern Standard Time).